fillmula/jsonclasses-docs/docs/api-doucumentation/types-modifiers.md

 ```

 #### mul
-Multiply the value of field.
+Multiply the value of the field by the passed in value.

 #### Usage
 `mul(int | float | Callable | Types)`